 Communication is not an innate skill.
 It’s not like having a flair for music or cooking.
 Good communication is something that can be taught, and learned.
 So if communication in relationships isn’t your strong point, don’t worry.
 By following just a few easy tips you can dramatically improve the communications in your relationships.

-If you’re ready to communicate better with your partner and enjoy more understanding and less conflict in your relationship, why not start with some of our easy tips to improve communication in couples?
+If you’re ready to communicate better with your partner and enjoy more understanding and less conflict in your relationship, why not start with some of our easy ways to improve marriage communication in couples?

 1. Agree on a list of banned words